 The dispersion in marginal costs allows us to capture various market conditions in a static framework.
 For example, a long-run equilibrium of a competitive market can be modeled by all sellers having the same marginal cost k{LR} .
-The case of fixed supply S can be captured by specifying that a measure S of sellers have zero marginal cost and measure 1 - S of sellers have a prohibitively high marginal cost.
-Finally, we can replicate the circumstances associated with a short-run demand shock (e.g., a snow storm causing a surge in demand for snow shovels) by assuming that a fraction S of sellers have marginal cost k{LR} (representing the existing stock) while a fraction 1 - S of sellers have marginal cost $k{\text{SR}} > k{\text{LR}}$, reflecting short-run constraints on the supply chain.
-Economically, the distribution of costs maps into the supply elasticity, which will play an important role in our analysis.
+The case of fixed supply S can be captured by specifying that a measure S of sellers have zero marginal cost and measure 1-S of sellers have a prohibitively high marginal cost.
+Finally, we can replicate the circumstances associated with a short-run demand shock by assuming that a fraction S of sellers have marginal cost k{LR} (representing the existing stock) while a fraction 1-S of sellers have marginal cost $k{SR} > k{LR}$, reflecting short-run constraints on the supply chain.
+The distribution of costs maps into the supply elasticity, which will play an important role in our analysis.